devakapatel/t9-nextra-3/pages/sem-5/question-banks/psc/unit-4.md

 #### Steps Involved in Statistical Data Analysis

-1. **Data Collection**:
+1. Data Collection:

-   - **Definition**: This is the initial step where relevant data is gathered from various sources.
+   - Definition: This is the initial step where relevant data is gathered from various sources.
 Data can be collected through surveys, experiments, observations, or existing databases.
-   - **Importance**: Ensures that you have the necessary information to address your research questions or objectives.
+   - Importance: Ensures that you have the necessary information to address your research questions or objectives.

-2. **Data Cleaning and Preprocessing**:
+2. Data Cleaning and Preprocessing:

-   - **Definition**: This step involves checking the data for errors, inconsistencies, and missing values.
+   - Definition: This step involves checking the data for errors, inconsistencies, and missing values.
 It may include removing duplicates, handling missing data, and correcting errors.
-   - **Importance**: High-quality data is essential for accurate analysis; cleaning ensures that the dataset is reliable and valid.
+   - Importance: High-quality data is essential for accurate analysis; cleaning ensures that the dataset is reliable and valid.

-3. **Exploratory Data Analysis (EDA)**:
+3. Exploratory Data Analysis (EDA):

-   - **Definition**: EDA involves summarizing the main characteristics of the data using visual methods (like histograms, box plots) and descriptive statistics (mean, median).
+   - Definition: EDA involves summarizing the main characteristics of the data using visual methods (like histograms, box plots) and descriptive statistics (mean, median).
-   - **Importance**: Helps identify patterns, trends, and anomalies in the data, guiding further analysis.
+   - Importance: Helps identify patterns, trends, and anomalies in the data, guiding further analysis.

-4. **Statistical Testing**:
+4. Statistical Testing:

-   - **Definition**: This step involves applying statistical tests (e.g., t-tests, chi-square tests) to validate hypotheses or assess relationships between variables.
+   - Definition: This step involves applying statistical tests (e.g., t-tests, chi-square tests) to validate hypotheses or assess relationships between variables.
-   - **Importance**: Provides a framework for making inferences about the population from which the sample was drawn.
+   - Importance: Provides a framework for making inferences about the population from which the sample was drawn.

-5. **Modeling**:
+5. Modeling:

-   - **Definition**: In this stage, statistical models (like regression analysis) are developed to describe relationships between variables or predict outcomes based on input data.
+   - Definition: In this stage, statistical models (like regression analysis) are developed to describe relationships between variables or predict outcomes based on input data.
-   - **Importance**: Models help in understanding complex relationships and making predictions based on historical data.
+   - Importance: Models help in understanding complex relationships and making predictions based on historical data.

-6. **Data Visualization**:
+6. Data Visualization:

-   - **Definition**: This involves creating visual representations of the data and analysis results using charts, graphs, and plots.
+   - Definition: This involves creating visual representations of the data and analysis results using charts, graphs, and plots.
-   - **Importance**: Effective visualization aids in communicating findings clearly and intuitively to stakeholders.
+   - Importance: Effective visualization aids in communicating findings clearly and intuitively to stakeholders.

-7. **Interpretation of Results**:
+7. Interpretation of Results:
-   - **Definition**: This final step involves analyzing the results obtained from statistical tests and models to draw conclusions.
+   - Definition: This final step involves analyzing the results obtained from statistical tests and models to draw conclusions.
-   - **Importance**: Helps translate statistical findings into actionable insights that can inform decision-making.
+   - Importance: Helps translate statistical findings into actionable insights that can inform decision-making.

 #### Conclusion